mrueda/beacon2-ri-tools/non-containerized/README.md

 * **SnpEff** + databases (version 5.0)
 * **MongoDB**

-!!!
-Important
-    Even if you have the **external tools** already in your system, for the sake of consistency of versions, we recommend downloading them from our servers.
+> **Important**: Even if you have the **external tools** already in your system, for the sake of consistency of versions, we recommend downloading them from our servers.

 We will download _BCFtools_, _SnpEff_ and _MongoDB_ utilities from a public `ftp` server (`ftp://xfer13.crg.eu`) located at CRG.
 We will use `wget` to get the five parts (~65G total).
 Each part should take around 20 min to download: